alvarogarcia7/uniq-files/README.md

 ### Pre-processing

-If you're using a md5 for mac, standarize the input format like so:
+If you're using a md5 for mac, standardize the input format like so:

 ```
 %s/^MD5 (\([^)]\+\)) = \(.*\)/\1 \2/